mootools/mootools-more/Docs/Element/Element.Event.Pseudos.Keys.md

 Element.Event.Pseudo :keys {#Pseudos}
 =====================================

 Defines the `:keys` Element Event Pseudo.
-It captures key combinations and fires an event when all keys are pressed.
+It captures key combinations and fires an event when the keys are pressed.

 ### See Also